-- 14.5.1 Where the Buyer terminates the Contract under Clauses 14.4.1 and 9.5, Paragraph 4.1 of Schedule 37 (Corporate Resolution Planning) (where applicable) or Paragraph 7 of Schedule 24 (Financial Difficulties) (where applicable). all of the following apply: - The Supplier is responsible for the Buyer's reasonable costs of procuring Replacement Deliverables for the rest of the Contract Period. - b) The Buyer's payment obligations under the terminated Contract stop immediately. - c) Accumulated rights of the Parties are not affected.

-- d) The Supplier must promptly delete or return the Government Data except where required to retain copies by Law. - e) The Supplier must promptly return any of the Buyer's property provided under the terminated Contract. - f) The Supplier must, at no cost to the Buyer, co-operate fully in the handover and re-procurement (including to a Replacement Supplier). - g) The Supplier must repay to the Buyer all the Charges that it has been paid in advance for Deliverables that it has not provided as at the date of termination or expiry. - h) The following Clauses survive the termination of the Contract: 6, 7.2, 10, 15, 18, 19, 20, 21, 22, 39, 40, Schedule 36 (Intellectual Property Rights) and any Clauses and Schedules which are expressly or by implication intended to continue. - 14.5.2 If either Party terminates the Contract under Clause 24.3: - a) each party must cover its own Losses; and - b) Clauses 14.5.1b) to 14.5.1h) applies.
+- 14.5.1 Where the Buyer terminates the Contract under Clauses 14.4.1, 9.5 and 28.3.2 all of the following apply: - a) The Supplier is responsible for the Buyer's reasonable costs of procuring Replacement Deliverables for the rest of the Contract Period. - b) The Buyer's payment obligations under the terminated Contract stop immediately. - c) Accumulated rights of the Parties are not affected. - d) The Supplier must promptly delete or return the Government Data except where required to retain copies by Law. - e) The Supplier must promptly return any of the Buyer's property provided under the terminated Contract. - f) The Supplier must, at no cost to the Buyer, co-operate fully in the handover and re-procurement (including to a Replacement Supplier). - g) The Supplier must repay to the Buyer all the Charges that it has been paid in advance for Deliverables that it has not provided as at the date of termination or expiry. - h) The following Clauses survive the termination of the Contract: 3.2.10, 6, 7.2, 10, 15, 18, 19, 20, 21, 22, 38, 40 and any Clauses and Schedules which are expressly or by implication intended to continue. - 14.5.2 If either Party terminates the Contract under Clause 24.3: - a) each party must cover its own Losses; and - b) Clauses 14.5.1b) to 14.5.1h) applies.